jphelton/fid-pong-db/README.md

 ## Steps

 ### Start MySQL and Deploy Schema

+This project relies on being able to run MySQL in a docker container locally for testing.
+Please consult [The MySQL DockerHub Repo](https://hub.docker.com/_/mysql/) for support.

 1. Setup scripts have been provided in the `./bin` folder
 2. to start MySQL locally run `./bin/start_mysql.sh`
     * This will run a MySQL container, and an adminer container